-Outside areas and boundaries Repair category 2 Notes Damage noted to stone boundary walls.
-Repairs are required.
+Outside areas and boundaries Repair category 2 Notes Some of the boundaries were noted to be in poor condition with areas of rebuilding required to the stone walls.
+Decay is affecting post and wire fencing.
+Other boundaries were noted to be undefined.
+Trees close to the boundary walls have caused damage and repairs are required as well as future maintenance of the trees by an experienced contractor.
 Mature trees/vegetation within the grounds of the property will require future ongoing professional maintenance by an experienced contractor.